ItsCalebJones/SpaceLaunchNow-UI/.github/JENKINS_MIGRATION.md

    - Go to Repository → Settings → Secrets and variables → Actions → New repository secret
 3. Remove the Jenkinsfile after GitHub Actions workflows are confirmed working
 4. Update any documentation references to CI/CD from Jenkins to GitHub Actions
+5. Ensure all GitHub Actions are using the latest versions (already done as of May 15, 2025)

 ## GitHub Actions vs Jenkins